Simon-Briggs/sampleMeetupApp/README.md

-Validate user input strings and provide appropriate error messages Seperate out text strings into a separate JSON file, for easier translation down the line Separate out xhr requests into a separate service for readability
+Validate user input strings and provide appropriate error messages Seperate out text strings into a separate JSON file, for easier translation down the line Separate out xhr requests into a separate service for readability Have a next and back button to scroll through pages of events